SalesTim/template-manifests/README.md

 / manifests / <publisher> / <template> / <version>.json
 ```

+The following rules must be respected:
+- Folders and files names must be lower-cased
+- Use only alphanumerics characters, with the exception of "`-`" to replace spaces.
 -  `<publisher>` folder is the name of the organization that publishes the template.
 For example: ***SalesTim***.
 -  The child folder `<template>` is the name of the template.
 For example: ***Crisis Management***.
 -  The filename must be the current `<version>` following the [Semantic Versioning Specification (SemVer)](https://semver.org/), prefixed with the "`v`" character.
 For example: ***v1.0.0.json***.